vidhi-github/vidhi-github/README.md

 Proficient in web development languages including HTML, CSS, JavaScript, alongside frameworks like React, MongoDB, Express, Node.js, MySQL(basics), Bootstrap and Tailwind(basics).
 I am also certified by Apna College for completing a Full Stack Web Development course under their supervision.
 Further, having a foundation in programming languages such as C and DSA in Java (practicing).
 I have also attained 5 stars at Hacker Rank (Gold Badge- JAVA).

-My projects include a wide section -- Flashes-In-Ur-Way, Aqua Heroes game, Weather App , Wanderlust, Forms(Tailwind) , Simon Game , Lottery Games, etc. Furthermore, the projects are extended with the use of REST API's , Authorization, Authentication and Maps.
+My projects include a wide section -- MeetRooms- Apna Video Call(Web RTC based), Flashes-In-Ur-Way, Aqua Heroes game, Weather App , Wanderlust, Forms(Tailwind) , Simon Game , Lottery Games, etc. Furthermore, the projects are extended with the use of REST API's , Authorization, Authentication and Maps.

+My projects also encompasses the Intelligent Speed Monitoring and Alert System for Traffic Management, People Counting System, and Jacket Helmet Detection System.
+These systems are expanded with the use of Flask, NVIDIA DGX servers, YOLOv9, PyTorch, and OpenCV for enhanced functionality.

 For having diverse knowledge in the field of web development, I have also been shortlisted as a contributor in Social Summer of Code (SSOC -Season 3) and GirlScript Summer of Code(GSSOC) - extended 2024 to explore more, learn and contribute to the real world development projects.
 I have also been a part of HacktoberFest 2024 community of open source contributions.